Zhyov/NTE/MANUAL.md

 ### goto
 The "goto" command lets you move to any panel inside the "panels" folder by typing their name (without file extension)

+#### Synopsis
+`goto <name>`

-If you have another panel, and want to go to it from one of the options inside your root, you can just write this:
+If you have another panel, and you want to be able to go to it from one of the options inside your root, you can just write this:

 #### root.nteo
 ```